-Delhi HC stays Income Tax department’s proceedings against Centre for Policy Research
+Delhi HC stays Income Tax proceedings against Centre for Policy Research

-The office of the Delhi-based think tank was raided by tax officials in September.
+The office of the Delhi-based think tank was raided by officials in September.

-The Delhi High Court has stayed proceedings of the Income Tax department against the think tank Centre for Policy Research, Bar and Bench reported on Monday.
+The Delhi High Court has stayed proceedings of the Income Tax department against the Centre for Policy Research think tank, Bar and Bench reported on Monday.

 The order was passed by a division bench of Justices Rajiv Shakdher and Girish Kathpalia on May 24.

-The Delhi-based think tank had challenged the notices issued to it by the Income Tax department under Section 148 and its sub-section of the Income Tax Act.
+The Delhi-based think tank had challenged the notices issued to it had received under sections related to the Income Tax Act.

-Section 148 of the Act pertains to the issuance of a notice to a taxpayer whose income has escaped assessment.

 “According to us, the matter requires examination,” the judges said last week. “...There shall be a stay on the continuation of the reassessment proceedings, till further directions of the court.”